 - RateMyProfessors - Has basically every American university on it, but the data quality is really bad.

-- r/uiuc - and similar subreddits have discussion on various classes and professors.
+- r/uiuc - and similar subreddits have gossip on various classes and professors.
 It’s a little better than RMP but not a lot better.

-Also make sure to filter by class since the same professor can be totally different by class, but trends across classes hold like teaching quality or friendliness.
+Also filter by class since the same professor can vary a lot across courses, but trends like teaching quality or friendliness do hold.
 If an instructor is new to UIUC, you can often find online gossip from their previous university too.

 UIUC also collects internal teacher evaluations called ICES, with far better completion rates and less bias toward upset students, but these are only accessible within the department.
 I do wish it were public since it is much better than the places I’ve linked, and there’s a good r/uiuc discussion about this.
 It still suffers from a lot of the same biases I mention though.